sangamesh-kodge/IMAC/README.md

 # 6T-SRAM-Multiplication
 Application Level:

     train.py            : Training the parameters of the network on Cifar10. test.py             : Inference with error addition as per the hardware variations. vgg.py              : The architecture of the network describing each layer and functions for quantisation and error addition.
+    error_accuracy.pt   : 1000 inferences with Variation as observed in circuit simulation

 Circuit Simulation: